Casslin/0x_report/report/4_specific_findings.md

 TODO go to
 https://etherscan.io/address/0xD76b5c2A23ef78368d8E34288B5b65D616B746aE#code
 and compile it the version listed (v0.4.11+commit.68ef5810)  with optimizer enabled.
-It would be safer to avoid the optimizer, but this is what was used for the contract that's currently holding 19,000+ ETH.
+It would be safer to avoid the optimizer, but the optimzer was used for the [audited](https://medium.com/@yudilevi/bancor-contracts-audited-and-deployed-54157fcc0a61) contract that's currently holding 19,000+ ETH.
 <br/><br/><br/>